rkyoku/l4d2-stats/README.md

 Install
 -------

-Download the vpk.exe file located in the dist folder.
+Download the advstats.vpk file located in the dist folder.

-Copy this file in your L4D2 add-ons folder.

-Example on Windows: C:\Program Files (x86)\Steam\SteamApps\common\left 4 dead 2\left4dead2\addons\
+Double-click on the .vpk file to install the add-on.
+If it does not work, just copy the .vpk in your L4D2 add-ons folder (generally C:\Program Files (x86)\Steam\SteamApps\common\left 4 dead 2\left4dead2\addons)

 Launch the game and activate the add-on if not already activated.